Spend Your Summer at EBCLC!

 For more than three decades, law students have advanced vital legal support and policy advocacy at EBCLC.
 Join one of our clinics, and experience our multimodal, holistic, and collaborative approach to legal support.

-- Health & Welfare | Collaborate on advocacy to improve the health and well-being of low-income clients.
+- Health Law and Public Benefits | Collaborate on advocacy to improve the health and well-being of low-income clients, housed in Health & Welfare Practice.

 - Housing | Engage in a full range of litigation procedures while representing tenants in civil eviction proceedings.

-- Immigration | Provide immigration legal services to low-income clients focusing on the most vulnerable populations.
+- Immigration Community Justice | Provide immigration legal services to individuals and families, focusing on relief such as asylum, DACA, family reunification, and citizenship.

 Your work may include: